-The QM Essentials Pathway is a professional development pathway in which faculty apply some of the Quality Matters standards to one of their current online or blended courses.
+The QM Essentials Pathway is a professional development pathway in which faculty apply the essential Quality Matters standards to one of their current online or blended courses.
 This pathway includes an internal review of the course by a team of NC State peer reviewers and results in QM Essential Standards Recognition for the course.

 The QM Essentials Pathway is for faculty who: